KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

 The first type allows the user to pick values from a previously defined LOV.
 When selecting this option the interface spread out the configuration panel where the user is asked to select a LOV from the list and a **Modality**.
 The latter defines how values are selectable at document execution.
 In fact the user can choose among:

 - **List values selection**: the filter will look like a lookup table;
 - **Pop up**: the filter will look like a lookup table;
 - **Slider**: the user can drag the slider to choose the parameter;
 - **Tree**: made for hierarchical LOV, lets the users navigate the parameters in a hierarchical way;
 - **Combo Box values selection**: the filter will look like a drop down menu.

 The second kind of input expects the user to type manually the value.
 Otherwise the third opens a map from which the user must select one or more regions accordingly to the layer property.
 When selecting this option the interface spread out the configuration panel where the user is asked to choose a layer and the layer property.
-More details are supplied in next Sections 4.2 for this kind of input.
+More details are supplied in next sections for this kind of input.

 Moreover the user can add default values (namely values that will be passed to the document at its first execution) using the dedicated area.
 Here it is possible to pick default values from another LOV or to pick the first or the latter value of the current LOV (if the LOV input type was selected).

 At the bottom of the page the user must associate roles to the “use mode”.
 This action is mandatory.
 The user connects the user’s roles that he/she wants to be allowed to see a certain list of values or certain regions or be able to type values at his/her convenience.

 Therefore, since an admin user can decide to separate values according to the other users’ roles, the analytical driver definition allows to configure different use mode.
 We can also set validation checks if needed.
-Then it is sufficient to save each use mode and click on **new usemode** to set a new one.
+Then it is sufficient to save each use mode and click on **new use mode** to set a new one.
 We repeat the same procedure for all the use modes.
 Each use mode is represented in a separate tab.
 We will go deeper into this at the end of the section.

 All the selections can be multi-valued, but note that this option has to be set directly on the document detail during analytical driver association.

 Creating an analytical driver for a spatial filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~